MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingPolicy.md

 *Note: This feature has not been fully released yet, so the setting will have no effect.*

-This setting gives admins the ability to auto-start copilot.
+This setting gives admins the ability to auto-start Copilot.

 Possible values are:
 - Enabled